jintonic/gears/tutorials/detector/boolean/README.md

+[Boolean][] operation is a way to combine simple geometries into complex ones.

+> **Note**
+> There is no need to use [Boolean][] operation to dig a hole inside a larger volume in order to place a smaller one inside the larger one.
+Placing a small volume directly inside a larger one won't create overlapping.
+Instead, the smaller volume becomes a daughter volume of the larger one.

 ## Boolean operation

 Three [tutorials][] are provided here to demonstrate how to create a complex geometry using the [Boolean][] operation.